lcrawlab/SINATRA_AoAS_Results/README.md

 ## Purpose

-The purpose of this branch is to provide the exact scripts/code used to produce to the simulation and real data results in the SINATRA manuscript.
+The purpose of this repo is to provide the exact scripts/code used to produce to the simulation and real data results in the SINATRA manuscript.

+## Install

+For the version of SINATRA used to generate the results, please use the command: `devtools::install({directory_where_you_cloned_this_repo/SINATRA_AOAS_results/sinatra)`

 ## Scripts